OWASP/AppSec-Israel-2017/WIA.md

 This WIA event is being co-hosted with SheCodes Israel, and is organized by:

 - Shira Shamban (Dome9, SheCodes)
-- Keren Elazari (Tel Aviv University)
+- Keren Elazari (Tel Aviv University, BSidesTLV)